DigitalPainting/DigitalPainting/Assets/Digital Painting/Docs/CreatePlugin.md

   1. If the plugin has a dependency on another asset and that button is not present in the project there will be a button to take you to the location where you can obtain the asset.
 This location is defined in the plugin profile `GetURL()` method.
   2. Click the button to enable the plugin in your scene, by default this will add the plugin manager to the `Wizards Code/Digital Painting Manager`, if your plugin requires different behaviour then override the `Enable()` method in the plugin definition.
-  3. If you already have a suitable plugin profile defined assign that to the Plugin Manager created in the previous step, if no such profile exists then create one using `Assets -> Create -> Wizards Code -> TYPE -> DESCRIPTIVENAME Plugin Profile` (if the option is not available it is because you forgot to add `[CreateAssetMenu(...")])` to the Plugin Profile script (see above).
+  3. If you already have a suitable plugin profile defined assign that to the Plugin Manager created in the previous step, if no such profile exists then create one using `Assets -> Create -> Wizards Code -> TYPE -> DESCRIPTIVENAME Plugin Profile` (if the option is not available it is because you forgot to add `[CreateAssetMenu(...)])` to the Plugin Profile script (see above).
   4. Drag the chosen profile into the `Plugin Profile` slot of the plugin manager created in step 2
   5. Resolve any issues reported in the Digital Painting editor window (for user convenience there is an editor presented in the plugin manager component, see below for more on how to do this)
   6. Play the Scene